tombye/trexit/_posts/2017-08-18-brilliant-basel.markdown

 ![Will Delvoye work comprising several gas cannisters decorated like delft ceramics](https://github.com/tombye/trexit/raw/gh-pages/assets/images/wim-delvoye-delft-gas-cannisters.jpg)

-We thought the exhibition was lots of fun and it fitted in really well at the Tinguely.
+We thought the exhibition was great and it fitted in really well at the Tinguely.
 You can read more about the show on [the museum's website](https://www.tinguely.ch/en/ausstellungen/ausstellungen/2017/Wim-Delvoye.html).

 ## Swimming through Basel